-Unfortunately, cheap jewelry is easily ruined–the thin silver or gold plating wears off revealing the brass or nickel underneath, or discoloration or tarnishing occurs.
-We’ve all had rings that have turned green, or “silver” jewelry that looks like a penny after a few wears.
-It’s a bummer.
+Unfortunately, cheap jewelry is easily ruined after just a few wears.
+The thin silver or gold plating on fake rings and fake necklaces wear off fairly quickly, revealing the brass or nickel underneath, or discoloration or tarnishing occurs.
+We’ve all had rings that have turned our skin green by the end of the day, or “silver” jewelry that looks like a penny after wearing it just a few times.
+It’s a major bummer–and super annoying.

-2) Pour 1 tablespoon of salt and 1 tablespoon of baking soda on the plate.
+3) Pour 1 tablespoon of salt and 1 tablespoon of baking soda on the plate.

 4) Heat 1 cup of water in a microwave for less than 2 minutes.
 You want it to be hot but not boiling.
 Then, pour the hot water on to the salt and baking soda mixture.